vamshireddy903/Interview-questions/Docker.md

 - Use volumes for application data.
 - Back up volumes (not the container itself) since containers are ephemeral.
 - Use docker commit only if you need to capture changes inside a running container.

+# To check how much memory each running container is using,

+     docker stats --no-stream